An Experimental Study of Semantic Continuity for Deep Learning Models: Experiment

 \subsubsection{RGB Channels Translating}

-As the convolutional neural network has the character of translation invariance, we designed the method of translating RGB three channels to destroy the semantic information of the picture, as shown in Fig.~\ref{RGB_img}.
-The disturbed image maintains translation invariance on each channel but loses the semantic information.

-First, let the R channel translate to the lower right by N pixels, and the G channel to the lower right by N/2 pixels.
-At the same time, the part that moves out of the edge of the image is added to the upper left of each channel.
-As the translating distance increases, the picture gradually loses semantic information and becomes a color block that is difficult for people to understand.
-However, the models can still recognize this type of image.
+Given the translation invariance characteristic of convolutional neural networks, we devised a method to disrupt the semantic information of an image by translating its RGB channels, as illustrated in Fig.~\ref{RGB_img}.
+This approach maintains translation invariance within each channel but causes the image to lose its semantic integrity.
+Specifically, the $R$ channel is shifted to the lower right by $N$ pixels, and the $G$ channel by $N/2$ pixels.
+Simultaneously, the parts that move out of the image's edge are added to the upper left of each channel.
+As the translation distance increases, the image gradually loses its semantic content, becoming a color block that is difficult for humans to interpret.
+However, models are still capable of recognizing these types of images.

-From Table~\ref{RBG_label}, it can be seen from the comparative experiment that the model with stronger continuity makes less use of this unreasonable translational invariant information, and instead pays more attention on whether there are objects in the image, that is, the model pays more attention to semantic information.
+We conducted experiments to compare how models with and without semantic continuity constraints handle this transformed data.
+Table~\ref{RBG_label} presents the results, showing that models with stronger semantic continuity constraints rely less on unreasonable translational invariant information.
+Instead, these models focus more on identifying objects within the image, indicating a greater emphasis on semantic information.